thundergolfer/thundergolfer.github.io/collections/_posts/2025-10-26-aws-us-east-1-outage.md

 > For resiliency, the DNS Enactor operates redundantly and fully independently in three different Availability Zones (AZs).
 >

 One of these Enactors, say `us-east-1a`, became *extremely slow*.
-They don’t say anything about the cause of the latency, but it believe it was extreme (10-100x) because the system design seems to allow for some deviation from mean latency.
+They don’t say anything about the cause of the latency, but I believe it was extreme (10-100x) because the system design seems to allow for some deviation from mean latency.

 They use a typical “keep last N” garbage collection mechanism to remove old DNS plans.
 We also do this at Modal to garbage collect old machine images.
 Crucially, the last N must *never* include an active resource.
 I assume the DynamoDB team picked a large N to ensure they ‘never’ delete an active plan, which implies the Enactor’s latency in `us-east-1a` was extreme.